nicholas-mainardi/NAXiPP/Usage.md

-This file shows how to generate, compile and run NAnoXiPP.
+This file shows how to generate, compile and run NAXiPP.

 # Generate Parser